core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can request a collection of the topics present in the broker by making a GET request to the collection URI.

-On success, the server returns a 2.05 (Content) response with a representation of the list of all topics (see Section {{topic-configuration-representation}}) in the collection.
+On success, the server returns a 2.05 (Content) response with a representation of the list of all topic configurations (see Section {{topic-configuration-representation}}) in the collection.

 Depending on the permission set each client MAY receive a different list of topics that they are authorized to read.